Cultural Revolution in Iran: 1981–1982 executions

 Between June 1981 and March 1982, the government of Iran carried out the largest political massacre in the country's history.
 This took place as part of the Cultural Revolution in Iran decreed by Ruhollah Khomeini on 14 June 1980, with the intent of "purifying" Iranian society of non-Islamic elements.
-The primary objective of this religious campaign was to eliminate “anti-Islamic” elements from public institutions, particularly targeting communists and members of the People's Mojahedin of Iran.
+The primary objective of this religious campaign was to eliminate “anti-Islamic” elements from public institutions, particularly targeting communists and members of the People's Mojahedin Organization of Iran.
 This campaign led to the enforced closure of universities between 1980 and 1983.
 Ayatollah Khomeini regarded these institutions as centers of “corruption” and as “strongholds and operational headquarters of the communists.”
 The Islamic Cultural Revolution consequently involved the systematic suppression of leftist intellectuals, widespread arrests and persecution of political activists, and the public execution of several Marxists.